-- Parking requirements can limit feasibility, especially on smaller sites (recent changes could help). - Height limits for Neighborhood Commercial zone (Old Town, recent change was made to simplify height standards). - More limited access to labor & materials than in areas with a ferry stop.
-Obtaining financing can be more difficult in a less-proven market. - Permitting delays can impact feasibility, especially in high-interest-rate environments (recent permit improvement will help).
+- Parking requirements can limit feasibility, especially on smaller sites (recent changes could help). - More limited access to labor & materials than in areas with a ferry stop.
+Obtaining financing can be more difficult in a lessproven market. - Permitting delays can impact feasibility, especially in high-interest-rate environments (recent permit improvement will help).